karenandscott/wedding-site/_posts/2000-01-07-registries.md

 color: white
 ---

-## Check back in for our wedding registries.
+## Check back for our wedding registries.